endfront/LayJS/doc/progress.markdown

 Current:
   - < state >.bottom/right/centerX/centerY
+  - filter.end() ?
+  - LAID.color
+  - $gpu key
+  - "url" hashchange "$url" ??
+  - add all remaining filter/fold takes
+  - function to get all partLevelS from many?
+  - do you need to clone rows and filter in Take.js? and also in LAID.Many.prototype.queryRows/Filter?
   - when event array normalization
   - centerX undefined in Level.attr2attrVal
   - lazyProp2defaultValue has originX and perspectiveOriginX as 0.5?